-An Introduction to the Far East nearby with a private guide
+Be in the exotic but familiar Far East nearby with a private guide

-While there are more Chinese/Americans living in San Francisco (around 180, 000, or slightly more than 21% of their total population) than there are in Manhattan (around 104, 000) New York City has more than 562, 000 Chinese/Americans (6.
+While there are more Chinese/Americans living in San Francisco (around 180, 000, or slightly more than 21% of their total population) than there are in Manhattan (around 104, 000) New York City, when you include Brooklyn, Queens, and the Bronx and Staten Island has more than 562, 000 Chinese/Americans (6.
 6% of our total population), and the entire tri-state area has almost 740, 000.

-But Manhattan's Chinatown is part of a great bouillabaisse of cultures all close together - and it's in Chinatown where you can explore the markets for exotic food and tastes - you may have a dumpling here, or buy those fine chop sticks for your home - and hear stories of days gone by when life was even more exotic.
-And Little Italy is right in the middle of it all!
+But Manhattan's Chinatown is part of a great cioppino (a fish stew, like bouillabaisse, but originated in San Francisco - and Little Italy is right inside our Chinatown) of cultures all close together - and it's in Chinatown where you can explore the markets for exotic food and tastes - you may have a dumpling here, or buy those fine chop sticks for your home - and hear stories of days gone by when life was even more exotic.

 Beginning our tour at Canal Street and Broadway, we shall walk up Broadway to Howard Street, and walk east to Centre Street.
 We will drop in to the Museum of the Chinese in America (MOCA) and walk up to Grand Street and the old Police Headquarters.
 We will walk up Grand (or Broome - we shall see!) and across Mulberry - making a short visit with Little Italy - and to Mott Street and the intense beginning of Chinatown.
 Turning right onto Mott, we shall walk past the many open-air markets for fish and vegetables - some of which may be entirely new to you.
 Once reaching Canal Street we will turn left and cross Canal at Elizabeth Street.